 Adding Validation rules to a Spotlight allows the field to accept only the specified form of input, which helps to avoid common user errors.
-Apty Assist performs validations on specified fields keeping your application data accurate.
+Apty performs validations on specified fields keeping your application data accurate.

 This article covers the following sections: